jthomas845/go-project-one/README.md

 In future versions of the application, the app could be containerized and the n=50 could be increased to a value that truly strains the container.

 Another idea for a strain test could be to utilize a longer signal string: perhaps an entire Shakespeare play?

+## CI/CD
+This repo's test fucntions are integrated with GitHub Actions for CI/CD.
+Visit [the Actions Tab](https://github.com/jthomas845/go-project-one/actions) for a look at the results of the strain test.